-Our seed supplier describes Bright Lights as “Lightly savoyed, green or bronze leaves with stems of many colours including gold, pink, orange, purple, red and white with bright and pastel variations.”It’s milder in flavour than normal silver beet.
+This US import has dark green, glossy savoy leaves with stems of many colours including gold, pink, orange, purple, red and white and with bright and pastel variations.
+It is milder in flavour than normal silver beet.

-Silverado is a new, improved variety with glossy dark green leaves, more savoyed than Fordhook Giant It also has a narrower stem.
-It’s very quick to grow and can be planted the year round.
-It takes 30 days for baby leaf and 60 days for full size.
+Silverado is a new, improved variety of silver beet with glossy dark green leaves, more savoyed than Fordhook Giant.
+It also has a narrower stem.
+It’s very quick to grow and can be harvested the year round.

 This is the standard silver beet (Swiss chard) with dark green, savoyed (crinkled) leaves, white veins and broad white stems.
 Sow from early spring until mid-summer for cropping most of the year.
 The later sowings will produce throughout winter.

 An uncommon perennial herb/vegetable which will give salads a tangy lemon flavour.
 It can be cooked like spinach, made into a creamy fish sauce or a sorrel soup.
 Use young leaves only.
 Direct sow 1/2cm deep 12 seeds per 30cm and thin to 30cm apart using thinning as baby leaf.
 Read more about Sorrel, French Red Veined

 Paragon is the market leader across Australia grown by more growers than any other spring onion.
 Fantastic in our trials its vigour allows it to be grown all year round cropping well even in winter..
 It has deep blue-green leaves and long white shanks.
 Read more about Spring Onion ‘Paragon’ (Allium tricoccum)

 Swedes are turnip like root vegetables which when cooked has soft sweet flesh.
 Laurentian has round uniform roots with excellent sweet mild flavour.
 Sow December and January for autumn and winter cropping.